-Dismissals will be allowed for a legitimate reason when substantiated by the school nurse or appropriate designee.
+Dismissals during preschool session will be allowed for legitimate reasons when substantiated by the school nurse or appropriate designee.

-All changes to student dismissal must be made in writing - signature required.
-NO changes may be made over the phone.
-Please plan ahead when dismissing students before the end of the day.
-Please refrain from calling during dismissal time.
-Parents/legal guardians wishing to dismiss their child from school must sign the dismissal register in the main office.
+All changes to a student's daily dismissal routine must be made in writing, with a signature required.
+NO changes may be made over the phone, so please plan ahead when dismissing students before the end of the session.
+Please refrain from calling the school during dismissal time.
+Parents/legal guardians wishing to dismiss their child from school during the preschool session must sign the dismissal register in the main office.
+If someone other than the parent or legal guardian is picking up the student, a note must be written noting the person's name, the date, child's name, and parent signature.
+The person picking up must be able to show proof of identity with photo identification.